- Published: Apr 14, 2022

 When should I upgrade to Google Analytics 4?

-So, go ahead and upgrade to Google Analytics 4 by adding it alongside your UA property!
+So, go ahead and upgrade to Google Analytics 4 to stay ahead of the curve!

 How to get started with GA4

 If you want to add a GA4 property to your website, follow these steps:

 - Choose your account from the “Account” column